YagoLopez/material-light/README.md

 ## Disclaimers:

 - This project is based on <a href="http://getmdl.io" target="_blank">Material Design Lite from Google</a>
-- Material Design is a Google's registered trade mark, likely.
+- Material Design is a Google's registered trade mark probably.
 - License: <a href="LICENSE.txt">MIT</a>.
 - This is an open source project without commercial or profit intentions.